rtorrent-community/rtorrent-docs/docs/include-cmd-bt.rst

             pieces.sync.always_safe.set = bool (0 or 1) ≫ 0

-        When safe sync is enabled, each chunk is synced to the file synchronously, which is slightly slower but ensures that the file has been written corrently.
+        When safe sync is enabled, each chunk is synced to the file synchronously, which is slightly slower but ensures that the file has been written correctly.

     pieces.sync.queue_size